kmayerb/tcrdist3/docs/index.rst

 `tcrdist3 <https://github.com/kmayerb/tcrdist3>`_ is an open-source python package that enables a broad array of T cell receptor sequence analyses.

 In addition to the docstrings found throughout the code, we provide an example in a minimal TCR analysis workflow.
-A gallery of runnable examples demonstrates the suite of features and more complext analyses.
+A gallery of runnable examples demonstrates the suite of features and more complex analyses.

 Installation